Roberh18/AI_SPRING_2026/SSM-AST/reproducibility.md

 Smoke tests verify that the scripts import correctly, the dataset layout is valid, and small training/evaluation paths run without crashing.

-These tests do not reproduce thesis WER values.
+These tests do not reproduce the experiments and thesis WER values.

 Recommended smoke tests: